Financial Aid for Undergraduates

 Types of Aid for Undergraduates

-UT Scholarships and Grants: Generous scholarships and grants based on academic achievement, talent and financial need are available to new undergraduates.
-Full-time students with a 3.2 or higher cumulative GPA are automatically considered for academic scholarships.
+UT Scholarships and Grants: Generous scholarships and grants based on academic achievement, talent and financial need are available to new undergraduates (domestic and international).
+Applicants to UT's full-time undergraduate program are automatically considered for academic scholarships.

-Aid for Florida Residents: All full-time undergraduate Florida residents receive the Florida Resident Access Grant.
+Aid for Florida Residents: All full-time undergraduate Florida residents receive the Effective Access to Student Education (EASE) Grant.
 Many other types of Florida aid are also available.
 Proof of Florida residency for one year prior to enrollment is necessary to qualify.

 Federal Grants: Annual awards for federal need-based programs, such as Pell, SEOG and TEACH grants, range from $500 to more than $5,000.

-Loans: All undergraduates enrolled in at least six credit hours per term qualify for some type of loan (FAFSA required).
+Loans: All undergraduates enrolled in at least half-time (6 credit hours per term) qualify for some type of federal loan (FAFSA required).
 Students also may borrow funds through private sources or alternative loans.

 Veterans Benefits: UT covers up to 100 percent of the tuition and fees of veterans eligible for the Yellow Ribbon program.
 Learn more about this and the many other veterans benefits available.